sourcegraph/about/handbook/support/eng-support-learn-from-eachother.md

 ## Root cause focus
 It can be hard to focus on the root cause.
 It can be far too easy to focus on solving for a symptom instead.
 CSEs know to keep this focus and how to divide the work so that we offer a quick solution and are able to plan for the deeper work to address the underlying issue.
+Read [an open letter about root cause)[root-cause.md] for more.

 ## Support rotation donut pairing